Wakatakakage Atsushi

 Wakatakakage sat out for several tournaments in 2023 while recovering from reconstructive knee surgery.

 Family background

-The three Onami brothers are the grandsons of former komusubi Wakabayama.
-They were given their shikona or sumo names by Arashio stable's head coach Ōyutaka, after the three sons of Mōri Motonari in the well-known Japanese parable "Lesson of the three arrows" – Takamoto, Motoharu, and Takakage.
-The eldest brother, Wakatakamoto, has a highest rank of makushita 7 and has been in sumo the longest, debuting in November 2009.
-Wakatakakage and Wakamotoharu are the 19th pair of brothers in sumo to both reach sekitori level.
-Wakamotoharu is the second eldest and entered in November 2011, but did not make his jūryō debut until after Wakatakakage, in March 2019.
-On the January 2022 banzuke Wakamotoharu made his makuuchi division debut.
+The three Onami brothers are the grandsons of former Wakabayama.
+They were given their or sumo names by Arashio stable's head coach Ōyutaka, after the three sons of Mōri Motonari in the well-known Japanese parable "Lesson of the three arrows" – Takamoto, Motoharu, and Takakage.
+The eldest brother, Wakatakamoto, has a highest rank of 7 and has been in sumo the longest, debuting in November 2009.
+Wakatakakage and Wakamotoharu are the 19th pair of brothers in sumo to both reach level.
+Wakamotoharu is the second eldest and entered in November 2011, but did not make his debut until after Wakatakakage, in March 2019.
+On the January 2022 Wakamotoharu made his division debut.
 Wakatakakage, the youngest brother, had by far the quickest rise up the rankings of the three.